The Illustrated Mum: Plot

 In the days which follow Micky sends them presents, and Star goes to spend a weekend with him.
 Marigold had hoped to reconcile romantically with Micky and is upset to hear that he has a girlfriend living with him.
-Micky, who has no feelings for Marigold due to her mental behaviour, invites both Star and Dolphin to come live with him.
+Micky, who has no feelings for Marigold due to her mental illness, invites both Star and Dolphin to come and live with him.
 Dolphin, who still hates Micky, stays loyal to Marigold and refuses to abandon her but Star leaves to be with Micky.
 After Star leaves, Marigold has a mental breakdown and paints herself white all over using toxic paint to hide her tattoos.
 Dolphin phones for an ambulance despite knowing Marigold's fear of hospitals.
 Later Dolphin finds out that due to her mental illness Marigold may be in hospital for some time.

 With her mum ill in hospital and with nowhere else to go, Oliver encourages Dolphin to contact her father, who she knows nothing about, except that his name is also Micky and he works as a swimming instructor.
 Together they manage to track him down and he's pleased to meet her.
 Dolphin hopes he will look after her, but learns he has a wife and daughters already and decides to do things properly, getting in touch with child services so Dolphin can be in foster care for a while.
 Dolphin is initially terrified of going into a foster home having heard Marigold's horror stories from her own childhood in foster homes, but she stays with a kind older woman and three babies.
 Her father takes her to visit Marigold, who is on medication for her bipolar disorder.
-And the two slowly begin to develop a father-daughter relationship.
+The two slowly begin to develop a father-daughter relationship.

 Star appears at the foster home after returning to the flat to find both Marigold and Dolphin gone.
 Star stays in foster care with Dolphin and they argue at first, Star blaming everything on Dolphin for ruining her time with Micky and refuses to believe what Dolphin tells her.
 But then they reconcile and go to visit Marigold together.
-The story ends with Dolphin deciding that even though Marigold is in hospital and she and Star in foster care, they are still a family.
+The story ends with Dolphin deciding that even though Marigold is in hospital and she and Star are in foster care, they are still a family.

 Adaptation

-The television drama stars Michelle Collins as Marigold Westward, and Alice Connor and Holly Grainger as her daughters Dolphin and Star respectively.
+A television adaptation starring Michelle Collins as Marigold Westward and Alice Connor and Holly Grainger as her daughters Dolphin and Star, respectively, aired in 2003.
 The script was by Debbie Isitt, and it was directed by Cilla Ware.
 Ware had previously directed the television adaptation of another of Wilson's books, Double Act, and went on to adapt a third, Best Friends.
 The drama won the Children's BAFTA award in 2005 for best schools drama, and Debbie Isitt won the award for best adapted writer.